propose to direct at pw!

 - It is important to foster diversity and inclusion in art and performance at Brown.
 In what ways will you ensure that your project and process will do this?
-Be specific and be sure to consider all aspects of production (e.g. casting, production team, rehearsals, etc.)?
+Be specific about how this will impact your approach to casting, working with your production team, and running rehearsals.

 the nitty-gritty stuff